top of page

 HOW DO FEES WORK WITH EXCHANGE RATES?

 All individuals using foreign currency will be required to pay via PayPal.
-PayPal will automatically switch your feels to that of U.S. Dollars.
+PayPal will automatically switch the cost of the workshop from your money standard to U.S. Dollars.

 DO I NEED TO SPEAK ENGLISH?